-Our net financial and other expense primarily includes interest expense, interest income, foreign currency transaction gains or losses and realized and unrealized gains or losses on derivative instruments.
-As further described below, we recorded net financial and other expense of €349.4 million during 2011, as compared to €319.6 million during 2010.
+Our net financial and other expense primarily includes interest expense, interest income, foreign currency transaction gains or losses, realized and unrealized gains or losses on derivative instruments and losses on debt modification and extinguishment.
+As further described below, we recorded net financial and other expense during 2012 of $\in 681.9$ million, as compared to $\notin 556.9$ million during 2011.